Sonore microRendu & UpTone Audio UltraCap LPS-1 Review

 TeraDak DC-30W vs UpTone Audio UltraCap LPS-1

-There’s mention that there shouldn’t be difference in sound with regards to power supplies but I hear a night & day difference between these two.
+There’s mention that there shouldn’t be a difference in sound with regards to power supplies but I hear a night & day difference between these two.
 When I first plugged in the LPS-1, it made such an enormous difference in my setup…I just couldn’t believe what I was hearing.
 Everything I played had this integrity and liveliness to it.
 I heard a level of detail in tracks I’ve never heard before.
 Bottomline is: The TeraDak is warmer and more lush in its presentation but lacks dimension and dynamics.
 The only drawback on the LPS-1 I could hear on my setup is the lack of body and warmth in the midrange.
 It’s a bit lean.
 Overall, the LPS-1 is just leagues better than the TeraDak and well worth the money.

 Here are my raw notes: